jagilpe/bdd-pact-microservices/README.md

 This project is an example of how to apply BDD to the development of an application based on microservices using Consumer Driven Contract Testing.

+You can get more detail about it in [BDD in a Microservices Environment using Consumer Driven Contract Testing](https://javier.gilpereda.com/microservices/bdd-microservices-environment-using-consumer-driven-contract-testing-1)

 ## Project description

 The application allows us to browse a product catalogue and to get the details and available offers for